Oh So Many Books (Updated July 2024)

 The Book of Disquiet – Fernando Pessoa (Portuguese, published posthumously circa 1935).
 The Book of Disquiet is a fragmentary lifetime project, left unedited by the author, who introduced it as a “factless autobiography.”
 The publication was credited to Bernardo Soares, one of the author’s alternate writing names, which he called semi-heteronyms, and had a preface attributed to Fernando Pessoa, another alternate writing name or orthonym.

 Something by Jose Saramago.
 Probably: The History of the Siege of Lisbon – José Saramago (Portuguese 1989).
-Saramago is my favorite author and won the Nobel prize.
+Saramago is my favorite author and won the Nobel prize in 1998.
 The History of the Siege of Lisbon tells the story of a proofreader and the story of the Siege of Lisbon as it both is and is not told in the book he is charged with correcting.
 It discusses many themes including language, history and historiography, and war in the medieval world.
 In the novel Saramago challenges the common one-dimensional interpretations of historical events that only focuses on kings and battles and ask for a more pluralistic perspective that include individual motives and behaviour and take account of the role of chance in shaping history.

 Short Stories of Borges